-- 11.1 We will keep confidential, accurate and up-to-date records that note concerns about the welfare and behaviour of a student.
-All welfare concerns are recorded on CPOMS, a system maintained by the Head of School and deputy DSL's.
-The Primary uses CPOMS to monitor the behaviour of pupils. - 11.2 Safeguarding records are kept by the DSL. - 11.3 We will hold records in line with our records retention schedule.
+- 11.1 We will keep confidential, accurate and up-to-date records that note concerns about the welfare and behaviour of a pupil.
+All welfare concerns are recorded on CPOMS, a system maintained by Client Services.
+The School uses CPOMS to monitor the behaviour of pupils. - 11.2 Safeguarding records are kept by the DSL. - 11.3 We will hold records in line with our records retention schedule.